 The water is around 18-22°C in the Dakar region and around 26°C in Cap Skirring.
 So it's warmer than Morocco or Lanzarote, with fewer crowds.
 You'll need a 3/2 wetsuit with reef booties and a swimming suit/board shorts in Cap Skirring.

-Senegal boasts a diverse range of breaks suitable for most levels.
+Great surf: Senegal boasts a diverse range of breaks suitable for most levels.
 Plus, with fewer crowds than neighboring surf meccas, you can practice your skills with peace of mind.

 Great scenery and culture: Looking for a change of scene?
 Nothing beats combining great waves with delicious food, authentic cultural experiences, and welcoming locals.
-Whether you're sharing waves in the lineup or swapping stories over a cup of tea, you'll quickly discover that Senegalese's hospitality is unmatched.
+Whether you're sharing waves in the lineup or sharing stories over a cup of tea, you'll quickly discover that Senegalese's hospitality is unmatched.

 Close to Europe: To top it off, getting to Dakar from Europe is relatively easy.
 There are direct flights from Bordeaux, Paris, and Madrid, with Transavia and Iberia offering the cheapest flights.
 Although more expensive than Morocco or the Canary Islands, it'll cost you much less than visiting other warm winter surf destinations such as Nicaragua or Bali.